-ation of attempts to understand the past of Central Wisconsin, which over the past 20 years me pass or central Wisconsin, which over the past 20 years has seen extensive growth and development," said Moore.
-According to Moore, there was no formal archaeology in 1969-But because of the efforts of George Dixon of the Sociology Department. considerable of George Dixon of the Sociology Department, considerable sites have been found.
-Prior to Dixon's involvement in 1969, there were 31 known sites in there were 31 known sites in Portage County.
+ionados' insides.
+It is summertime Although Central Wisconsin may not be a beach bum's utosorts on sunsets ation of attempts to understand the past of Central Wisconsin, which over the past 20 years has seen extensive growth and development," said Moore.
+According to Moore, there was no formal archaeology in 1969.
+But because of the efforts of George Dixon of the Sociology Department, considerable sites have been found.
+Prior to Dixon's involvement in 1969, there were 31 known sites in Portage County.
 Currently there are more than 400, said Moore.
-"I'm finally putting together all that I've learned in college," said Maria Aguilera, a participant and student at UWSP.
+"I'm finally putting together all that I've learned in college, said Maria Aguilera, a partici-pant and student at UWSP.
+Participants are now back on campus, examining and record-ing the information, with hopes of fitting these smaller pieces into that larger picture.

-pant and student at UWSP.

-Participants are now back on

-campus, examining and recording the information, with hopes

-of fitting these smaller pieces

-into that larger picture.